YaleSpinup/s3-api/README.md

 | **403 Forbidden**             | you don't have access           |
 | **404 Not Found**             | account or website not found    |
 | **500 Internal Server Error** | a server error occurred         |

+### Generate a Cyberduck bookmark for a website

+You can generate a cyberduck bookmark file based on your website name.
+The file should be saved with the `.duck` extension.
+This file does not contain secrets and is safe for distribution.
+When imported into cyberduck, you will be prompted for the access keys.

+GET `/v1/s3/{account}/websites/{website}/duck`

 ### Create a website user